PurvaNS2005/Competitive-Programming-Portal/README.md

 - Signup/Login:
     Register or log in using Firebase Authentication.
 - Profile Page:
-    View your/your friend's profile data from Codeforces, LeetCode, and AtCoder, including your ratings, problems solved, and ranks.
+    View your/your friend's profile data from Codeforces, LeetCode, and AtCoder, including ratings, problems solved, and ranks.
 - Contest Calendar:
     Browse contests from various platforms.
     Add or delete contests to manage your participation using the in-app calendar.